 Once you're vaccinated, can you travel just like you did pre-COVID-19?

-For those reasons, even vaccinated people will need to follow mask wearing and safe social distancing recommendations, at least “until we reach the herd immunity magic number, which is around 196 million individuals” in the U.S., says WorkCare's Harris.
+For those reasons, even vaccinated people will need to follow mask-wearing and safe social-distancing recommendations in public, at least “until we reach the herd immunity magic number, which is around 196 million individuals” in the U.S., says WorkCare’s Harris.
+(The CDC has loosened restrictions for vaccinated individuals in some social settings.)

 Another reason we’ll want everyone to keep wearing masks and take other precautions for the near future, adds Harris: “We don’t want a subsegment of the population walking around without masks in a setting that requires masks to be worn.
 That’s just such an awkward precedent for the remainder of individuals who don’t have access to vaccinations at this point in time.”